predict-woo/pulumi-ecs-https-api-backend-template/README.md

 This repository is a Pulumi template for creating a containerized service on AWS Fargate.
 The infrastructure is defined in `index.ts` using TypeScript.

+Why doesn't the pulumi docs have this example?
+It took me like 4 hours to set this simple service up 😓

 ## Architecture Diagram

 ```mermaid